roles-ansible/ansible_role_gitea/README.md

 This is because the Forgejo project maintains both `stable` and `old stable` releases and the `latest` tag will refer to the _most recent release_ regardless of whether it is `stable` or `old stable`.
 This can lead to a situation where `latest` refers to an _older release_ than the version you have installed.

+### Installing from source

+Source installations should only be done if custom files changes should be incorporated during the binary build process or a (unreleased) bug fix is urgently needed.
+For repeated source installation builds, it is recommended to set `gitea_install_source_cleanup_build_dir: false` to persist a static clone.
+The installation logic dynamically installs the pinned versions of nodejs and go for the current develop branch, which are usually never than the versions provided by the system package managers.

+> [!WARNING]
+> Note that when installing from HEAD/non-tagged version, the database schema version will likely be bumped, preventing an easy downgrade to a tagged version afterwards.

 ### gitea update

 | variable name             | default value                              | description                                                                                                            |